Project Peach

 Treating supraventricular tachycardia (SVT) in hospital

-SVT is rarely life threatening.
+Supraventricular tachycardia (SVT) is rarely life threatening.
 But you may need treatment in hospital if you keep having long episodes.

 This may include: